 These workshops will cover what you need to know to make the finest digital prints from your film or digital camera files.
 From exposure, to adjustment/optimization, to choosing the right printer, I will share the results of extensive testing in my pursuit to make the best possible prints.
 And beyond the technical details, you will learn ways to make your images stronger and more compelling.
 This is not a beginner's workshop, as we will assume some experience with RAW developing and Photoshop.
 The workshop uses Photoshop as its primary image adjustment tool.

 The “Fine Art” in the title just means that you are willing to devote the time and effort to explore and optimize your images to their fullest potential.
 This class will give you the tools to go beyond your film or digital camera file, and spur your imagination to create stronger interpretations of your images.
 Much discussion will center on critiquing prints (produced both before and during the class) and exploring what makes an exceptional print.
 This workshop will engage both the right and left sides of your brain!

 There will be a healthy discussion of color management and how to diagnose if a problem is due to your monitor calibration—or your printer profiles—or both!
 You will receive an invaluable "reference print" that can be used to test your printer, printer profile, and printer dialog settings.
 The pros and cons of many printer choices will be discussed and demonstrated with actual comparison prints.

-I have presented this workshop over sixty times at various locations around the country.
+I have presented this workshop over seventy times at various locations around the country.
 As they say, “practice makes perfect”, and I am constantly refining what and how I present the material in this workshop.
 I strive to eliminate the superfluous, and present just the information that you need to effectively and efficiently process, refine, and print your own images.